Sunil Gavaskar: 13 controversies which the Little Master was involved in

 Mike Gatting was certainly not the first cricketer whom Shakoor Rana had a run-in with.
 Rana had apparently allowed the much-feared Imran Khan and Sarfraz Nawaz to overstep and bowl wide enough to be considered illegal.
 He had even stopped batting and had signalled Bishan Bedi to arrive at the ground because there was a twenty-minute difference between the umpires’ watches.

 Finally, when Rana warned Mohinder Amarnath for stepping on the “danger zone” while batting, Gavaskar could not take it anymore and had a dig at Rana.
 Rana refused to take field the next day unless a proper apology was issued.
 Gavaskar was forced to apologise: there was too much at stake, since the series was the first between the rivals after a 17-year hiatus.

 4. It took a Wing Commander

-There are two ways of looking at the MCG Test: it was the first Test India had won on Indian soil; it was also the Test where Gavaskar had his infamous spat with Dennis Lillee.
+There are two ways of looking at the MCG Test: India won the Test, thus drawing a series on Australian soil for the first time; it was also the Test where Gavaskar had his infamous spat with Dennis Lillee.
 Australia had taken a formidable 182-run lead, but Gavaskar, in company of the reliable Chetan Chauhan, added 165 for the opening stand.

 When a ball from Lillee (“slow motions showed that he had a thick edge on to the bat,” Syed Kirmani said) took his edge and hit his pad.
 Rex Whitehead’s finger went up.
 To quote Chauhan, “(Dennis) Lillee went up to him and showed that the ball had hit the pad first and then the bat, which I thought was not right.
 (Sunil) Gavaskar was struggling for runs on that trip, and then he got a half century.
 He was getting a lot of stick on that tour and he wanted to get a big score.
 In that series, there was a big contest between him and Lillee.”